mstilkerich/rcmcarddav/doc/ADMIN-SETTINGS.md

 ];
 ```

-Each of the above global RCMCardDAV settings will cause the roundcube setting of the same name to be overridden in case
+Each of the above RCMCardDAV settings will cause the roundcube setting of the same name to be overridden in case a
-a matching preset addressbook is found.
-The match works by specifying the key of a preset and further match settings to
+matching preset addressbook is found.
+The desired preset addressbook is specified by specifying the key of its preset
-filter the matching addressbook in case multiple addressbooks are discovered for the preset.
-The preset must not be
-read-only as roundcube requires both special addressbooks to be writeable.
-Furthermore, it is an error if the
-addressbook configured by the admin is not active.
-Therefore, the admin must configure the `active` setting as a fixed
-setting for addressbooks used for trusted senders/collected recipients, and set active to `true`.
+and further optional match filters applied on the addressbooks belonging to the preset.
+After applying the specified
+filters, exactly one addressbook must remain.
+If no or multiple addressbooks match, the roundcube setting is not touched
+by RCMCardDAV.

 For presets with several addressbooks, the wanted addressbook can be identified by regular expression matches on the
 addressbook name and/or URL.
-The %-placeholders the are possible in a preset URL also can be used inside these regular
+The %-placeholders that are possible in a preset URL also can be used inside these regular
 expressions.
 In case the preset only contains one addressbook, the match settings can be omitted.

-The match settings
-must result in exactly one addressbook.
-If no or multiple addressbooks match, the roundcube setting is not touched by
-RCMCardDAV.
+`matchurl` matches on the addressbook URL as stored in RCMCardDAV and shown in the settings interface.

+`matchname` matches on the addressbook name as stored in RCMCardDAV and shown in the settings interface.
+When
+`matchname` is used, the `name` attribute should be added to the fixed attributes to prevent the user from changing
+it.
+Otherwise, the user could change it to an arbitrary name that the `matchname` filter might not match anymore.

+The matched addressbook must not be read-only as roundcube requires both special addressbooks to be writeable.
+Furthermore, it is an error if the addressbook configured by the admin is not active.
+Therefore, the admin must
+configure the `active` setting as a fixed setting for addressbooks used for trusted senders/collected recipients, and
+set active to `true`.

 Because RCMCardDAV overrides the setting configured in roundcube, including a possible setting by the user, the
 possibilty to configure these addressbooks by the user should be disabled if the admin uses this mechanism.
 Otherwise